NativeScript/docs-v7/docs/runtimes/android/how-to/debug-android-runtime.md

 ## What is this document about?

-In certain scenarios where runtime errors occur, the debug info provided by the NativeScript CLI are not sufficient.
+In certain scenarios where runtime errors occur, the debug info provided by the NativeScript CLI is not sufficient.
 This article will guide you through the steps needed to debug the Android Runtime library module as a part of your NativeScript application.
-It implies you have the [android-runtime repository](https://github.com/NativeScript/android-runtime) already cloned and set up.
-For more info on how to setup the android-runtime project on your machine refer to its [README](https://github.com/NativeScript/android-runtime/blob/master/README.md).
+It implies you have already cloned and set up the [android-runtime repository](https://github.com/NativeScript/android-runtime).
+For more info on how to setup the android-runtime project on your workstation refer to its [README](https://github.com/NativeScript/android-runtime/blob/master/README.md).

 ## Creating the sample application

-### 1. Create a new NativeScript application using one of the following commands depending on your platform preference:
+### 1. Create a new NativeScript application using one of the following commands depending on your language/technology preference:

 NativeScript with Angular: